-Prior to the initial scrape, we do a lot of prep work for popcorn ceiling removal.
-All furniture and other belongings must be taken out of the room or protected so that the walls and floor may be properly sealed.
+Before the initial scrape, we do a lot of prep work for popcorn ceiling removal.
+All furniture and other belongings must be taken out of the room or protected so that the walls and floor may be appropriately sealed.

 We’re ready to prep the ceiling once the room has been appropriately prepared.
-To help break the binding and ensure a smooth and dust-free removal, we spritz the popcorn texture with water.
+We spritz the popcorn texture with water to help break the binding and ensure a smooth and dust-free removal.

 It’s now time to scrape.
 That’s where expert drywall finishing abilities and the right equipment come in handy.

-We evaluate the condition of the ceiling once the popcorn ceiling removal process is done.
+We evaluate the ceiling condition once the popcorn ceiling removal process is done.
 Is there any drywall that has to be patched?
 Are there any holes, nicks, or other damages?
-A skim-coat applied over damaged areas hides flaws and ensures a clean, smooth finish.
+A skim coat applied over damaged areas hides flaws and ensures a clean, smooth finish.

-We’re ready to sand the entire ceiling down after many skim coats have been applied and totally dried.
+We’re ready to sand the entire ceiling after many skim coats have been applied and dried.

 Applying the paint

 A priming coat is applied.
 The top coat of your choice follows the primer coat.

 What is the cost of removing popcorn ceilings?